• Skip to primary navigation

 • Corn starch as a thickener isn't Paleo - use potato starch or gelatin if you'd like a thicker hot chocolate

-• I make my own powdered sugar in a blender but this can also be purchased
+• I make my own powdered sugar in a blender but this can also be purchased depending on where you live

 • I don't recommend using full fat coconut milk as the hot chocolate will be really rich.
 You can use half coconut milk, half water and it will taste great